rust-lang/rust/src/tools/miri/README.md

 * `-Zmir-emit-retag` controls whether `Retag` statements are emitted.
 Miri enables this per default because it is needed for [Stacked Borrows] and [Tree Borrows].

-Moreover, Miri recognizes some environment variables (unless noted otherwise, these are supported by all intended entry points, i.e. `cargo miri` and `./miri {test,run}`):
+Moreover, Miri recognizes some environment variables:

-* `MIRI_AUTO_OPS` indicates whether the automatic execution of rustfmt, clippy and toolchain setup should be skipped.
-If it is set to `no`, they are skipped.
-This is used to allow automated IDE actions to avoid the auto ops.
-* `MIRI_LOG`, `MIRI_BACKTRACE` control logging and backtrace printing during
-  Miri executions, also [see "Testing the Miri driver" in `CONTRIBUTING.md`][testing-miri].
 * `MIRIFLAGS` defines extra flags to be passed to Miri.
 * `MIRI_LIB_SRC` defines the directory where Miri expects the sources of the standard library that it will build and use for interpretation.
 This directory must point to the `library` subdirectory of a `rust-lang/rust` repository checkout.
 * `MIRI_SYSROOT` indicates the sysroot to use.
-When using `cargo miri`, this skips the automatic setup -- only set this if you do not want to use the automatically created sysroot.
+When using `cargo miri test`/`cargo miri run`, this skips the automatic setup -- only set this if you do not want to use the automatically created sysroot.
 When invoking `cargo miri setup`, this indicates where the sysroot will be put.
-* `MIRI_TEST_THREADS` (recognized by `./miri test`): set the number of threads to use for running tests.
-  By default, the number of cores is used.
 * `MIRI_NO_STD` makes sure that the target's sysroot is built without libstd.
 This allows testing and running no_std programs.
-(Miri has a heuristic to detect no-std targets based on the target name; this environment variable is only needed when that heuristic fails.)
+This should *not usually be used*; Miri has a heuristic to detect no-std targets based on the target name.
+Setting this on a target that does support libstd can lead to confusing results.
-* `MIRI_SKIP_UI_CHECKS` (recognized by `./miri test`): don't check whether the `stderr` or `stdout` files match the actual output.

 [testing-miri]: CONTRIBUTING.md#testing-the-miri-driver